input-output-hk/hermes/docs/src/architecture/08_concepts/document_sync/protocol_spec.md

 #### Determining the number of **prefix** entries in the message

-IF there are less than 64 documents in the tree being solicited, then there are not **prefix** entries, as the root suffices.
+If there are ≤ 64 documents in the tree being solicited, then there are no **prefix** entries (the root suffices).
-At more than 64, there needs to be 2 or more entries.

-**Behavior:**

-* Suppose target max = 64 docs/bucket.
-* When total docs N passes 64×2^D, you increment depth to D+1.
-* New average bucket size = N/2^(D+1) =~ Half the previous load (=~32)
-* As more documents arrive, buckets fill back up toward 64 before the next depth increase.

-**Effect:**

-The system oscillates between ~32 → 64 documents per bucket—stable, bounded, and logarithmic in total size.
-That keeps both proof payloads and reconciliation overhead under control without complex tuning.
+If there are > 64, include a **prefix** array of length 2^D, where D ≥ 1.

+Target bucket size is ~64 documents.
+When total docs N passes 64×2^D, increase depth to D+1 so the new average bucket size becomes ≈ N/2^(D+1) (~half the previous, trending back toward 64 as documents grow).
+This produces a stable oscillation between ~32 and ~64 per bucket and keeps reconciliation overhead predictable.

 **Prefix Entries:**

-Prefix Entries are the Hashes of the Sparse Merkle Tree at that depth across the tree from left to right.
+Prefix entries are the SMT node hashes at depth D across the tree from left to right (hence a power-of-two count).
+Each increment of D doubles the number of prefix hashes.
+For message-size constraints, D MUST NOT exceed 14 (max 16384 entries); deeper arrays risk exceeding the 1 MiB limit.
-This is why the number of entries must be a power of 2.
-Each new depth doubles the number of hashes across the tree at that depth.

 #### CDDL — `.syn` payload-body